Rajpratik71/sheepdog-wiki/General-protocol-support-(iSCSI-and-NBD).md

 New device files, e.g. /dev/sdb, will be created on your system after login completion.
 Now your system can use the speepdog VDIs like ordinal HDDs.

+### ToDo
+Currently, iSCSI multipath is not supported by sheepdog.
+It will be implemented in v0.9.0.

 ## NBD
 1. Create a Sheepdog image
 <pre>